Action to receive "gap time" compensation in cash denied

 Parker v.
 City of New York

-Plaintiffs, 327 former and current Juvenile Counselors and Associate Juvenile Counselors employed by New York City’s Department of Juvenile Justice (DJJ) filed this action pursuant to the Pair Labor Standards Act of 1983 (FLSA) against the City of New York and the DJJ, alleging that the City’s compensation policies and practices violate the FLSA.
+Plaintiffs, 327 former and current Juvenile Counselors and Associate Juvenile Counselors employed by New York City’s Department of Juvenile Justice (DJJ) filed this action pursuant to the Pair Labor Standards Act of 1983 (FLSA) against the City of New York and the DJJ, alleging that the City’s compensation policies

 Matter of Friends of Stanford Home v Town of Niskayuna